greenelab/deep-review/all-sections.md

 broad and diverse prediction tasks will be as important as novel neural network architectures and expanded public datasets to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
-Fortunately, there has recently been significant progress in this direction.
+Fortunately, there has recently been much progress in this direction.
 The DeepChem software [@P4ixsM8i; @Ytvk62dX] and MoleculeNet benchmarking suite [@16OPHvAij] built upon it contain chemical bioactivity and toxicity prediction datasets, multiple compound featurization approaches